TuxVinyards/qqX/README.md

 ### Changes

+Other than in the news section:

 There have been a few minor point releases to improve installation on non-standard systems.

-Release 1.1.04 amends handling of the new 3 dot quickemu release number and corrects the running of quickget when a zsync live distro had been previously selected.
+Handling of the new 3 dot quickemu release number has been sorted.

+Running of quickget when a zsync live distro had been previously selected has been fixed.

-Release 1.1.01 improves the front end machine selector & makes clearer folder organisation.
-There are also a few 'under the hood' changes like tidying updates into their own specific folders (takes effect on next update) & improving the tune up auto guidance.
+Updates are now tidied into their own specific folders

+Tune up auto guidance has been improved.

-Crucially too, GitHub wise, the way qqX picks up the settings file has been changed.
-This now makes it much easier for forks and branches to be tested & developed. :rocket:
+The way qqX picks up the settings file has been changed to make it easier for forks and branches to be tested & developed. :rocket:

 Minor pull requests are welcome, as are issues.
 If qqX is not working, then say so.

 ### Next release

 Work is now focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.

-This should offer not only a range of VM specfic fixes; we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.
+This should offer an improvement in VM specfic tweakabilities.

+It should also offer on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.
 Expect a 'dev' branch to be released shortly.

-But not forgetting some of the new pull requests making their way into quickemu code, like @zen0bit 's for distro homepages  [here](<https://github.com/quickemu-project/quickemu/pull/801#issuecomment-1762671744>)

-Note the disk health checker doing its thing, in the snap below.
+Note the disk health checker doing its thing, in the version 2 snap below.
 Clusters repaired too ...  👍

 ![dev work and disk error alert](https://github.com/TuxVinyards/qqX/assets/3956806/20262c87-83eb-481c-a6f1-a50cd2a0c19b)

+Also not forgetting some of the new pull requests making their way into quickemu code, like @zen0bit 's for distro homepages  [here](<https://github.com/quickemu-project/quickemu/pull/801#issuecomment-1762671744>)

+Conversion between gnome boxes and quickemu is currently on the the todo list for version 2.2 (?)

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>